GoogleContainerTools/kpt-functions-sdk/README.md

 Example use cases:

-- **Enforce policy:** e.g. A linter that enforces all `Namespace` configurations have a `cost-center` label.
+- **Enforce policy:** e.g. Require all `Namespace` configurations to have a `cost-center` label.
-- **Generate configuration:** e.g. Streamline configuration of a new service by generating a `Namespace` with organization-mandated defaults for `RBAC` and `ResourceQuota`, etc.
+- **Generate configuration:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
 - **Mutate/migrate configuration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

-In a GitOps setup, KPT functions read and write configuration files from a Git repo.
-Any changes made to configuration files are typically reviewed before being committed and applied to a cluster.

 KPT functions can be run as a one-off or run as part of a CI/CD pipeline.
+With GitOps workflows, KPT functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
+KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.

 ## Why KPT Functions